-The property comprises a consolidation of 133 claim units by Robert Macgregor of Skead Holdings Ltd. Mr. Macgregor has been actively prospecting in the Abitibi Greenstone Belt for more than 40 years.
+The property comprises a consolidation of 139 claim units by Robert Macgregor of Skead Holdings Ltd. and one mining lease acquired from Gary John McBride.
+Mr. Macgregor has been actively prospecting in the Abitibi Greenstone Belt for more than 40 years.
 Several historic gold properties, including shafts, waste and ore dumps, and mechanically stripped areas are present on the property and others are known in the Shining Tree area.

-Excellent continuity of some high grade gold-bearing veins over mineable widths as at the Herrick deposit, the significant extent of previously inaccessible but now prospective overburden covered areas, the numerous occurrences of gold in the Shining Tree area and the shallow nature of exploration to date all tend to provide encouragement for further exploration.
+Excellent continuity of some high grade gold-bearing veins over mineable widths as at the Herrick deposit, the significant extent of previously inaccessible but now prospective overburden covered areas, the numerous occurrences of gold in the Shining Tree area, the newly identified highly prospective, glacial gold dispersion train, and the shallow nature of exploration to date all tend to provide impetus for further exploration.

-Preliminary exploration by Platinex on the Shining Tree property has indicated potential for the Herrick veins to host a small scale commercial deposit.
-Initial till sampling has indicated the possible existence of several gold deposits yet to be explored.
+Drilling by Platinex on the Shining Tree property has indicated potential for the Herrick veins to host a small scale commercial deposit or even a higher grade deposit at depth.
+Till sampling has provided evidence of large scale gold occurrences on the scale of a major mining camp which are yet to be explored.